youMetTem/NumericalMBPDFreconSimulation/README.md

 ## Methodology
-This project consists of two phases: the Kinematic Simulation, which generate raw physical data, and the Numerical Reconstruction, which analyzes the statistical properties and implement *Cubic Spline Interpolation* and *Non-Linear Curve Fitting* of the system.
+This project consists of 2 phases: the Kinematic Simulation, which generate raw physical data, and the Numerical Reconstruction, which analyzes the statistical properties and implement *Cubic Spline Interpolation* and *Non-Linear Curve Fitting* of the system (`main.py`).
+Additionally, 3D particle simulation visualizer is also provided (`vis3D.py`)

 ### Physical Assumptions
 I treat the system as an *Ideal Gas*.
 The require specific constraints on how particles behave: